NetOpsCommunity/imc-scripts/eAPI/Ansible/README.md

 ## Contributing to the code

-At this time, we do not a true "code convention" to place here.
+At this time, we do not have a true "code convention" to place here.
 For now, just fork the project, make your changes, commit with good log documentation, then submit a pull request from your fork.